 This is good for targeting women to retain them.
 We’re not just talking Mommy Bloggers here.
 Women dominate the influencer marketing space and account for over 80% of ad posts.
 In most cases, female influencers tend to attract an audience of other women, which makes them ideal channels for brands to use in marketing to a female demographic.

-These programs done right can certainly have an impact on retention.
-Whether it is reward certificates for firsts or trophy animals, agencies can build good will with the public.
+These programs when done right can certainly have an impact on retention.
+Whether it is reward certificates for firsts or trophy animals, agencies and organizations can build goodwill with the public through strategic efforts such as:

-Brand collaborations are a great way to build loyalty and say thank you for purchasing a license.
-Member only discounts or opportunities are good win-win ways for agencies to work with brands, retailers, or other partners who could give perks.
+- Brand collaborations are a great way to build loyalty and say thank you for purchasing a license.
+Member-only discounts or opportunities are good win-win ways for agencies to work with brands, retailers, or other partners who could give perks to license buyers.

-Challenges/Trails – Many states do bass slams, fishing trails, or other types of challenges in order to keep people fishing/hunting/shooting and turn them into super users.
-These are often great tactics.
+- Challenges/Trails – Many states do bass slams, fishing trails, or other types of challenges in order to keep people fishing/hunting/shooting and turn them into super users.

 - https://soulmates.ai/ – Industry standard social media metrics for engagements like Value per Click, Value per View and more